 By Carla Anderson

-Republican Gov. Butch Otter announced in December 2012 that Idaho would implement a state-run health insurance exchange.
-The U.S Department of Health and Human Services (HHS) gave conditional approval of the state’s plan in early January.
+Republican Gov. Butch Otter announced in December 2012 that Idaho would implement a state-run health insurance exchange, and HHS gave conditional approval of the state’s plan in early January 2013.

 Four insurance companies are offering 61 individual and family health insurance policy options through Your Health Idaho: Blue Cross of Idaho, BridgeSpan Health Company, PacificSource Health Plans, and SelectHealth.
 Blue Cross, PacificSource and SelectHealth are also participating in the small-group, or SHOP, marketplace.